jjdiazo1/AlfredWorkflows/Yabai Windows/README.md

 ## How to Use

 1. Install Yabai and ensure it's running.
-I recommend [this tutorial](https://www.josean.com/posts/yabai-setup ) by Josean Martinez.
 2. Download and import the Alfred workflow into Alfred.
 3. Use the hotkeys listed above to move windows between spaces or navigate between windows.